Dropshipping Made Easy: How to Start and Run a Profitable Dropshipping Business

 It’s a huge mistake you’re making.
 People love to follow brands on social media (even if they don’t buy from them) and reach out to them, whether it’s to give a shout-out or complain about an order.
 Be alive and kicking there.
 Most importantly, unlearn talking in templates and connect with your customers, human-to-human.

 We hear about fraud order stories all the time but you can easily prevent them.
 It’s interesting that most frauds follow a pattern, so it’s not difficult to identify them.

 1) Enable address verification services on your payment gateway service.
-This security measure will make sure that the billing address matches with the card holder’s zip code.
+This security measure will make sure that the billing address matches the card holder’s zip code.
 The transaction is declined if it is different.

 2) Beware of different billing and shipping address.
-This is a huge sign of a fraud in process.
+This is a huge sign of fraud in the process.
 So, screen every order that has a mismatch, especially bulk orders.
-Moreover, look for cases where email address doesn’t match with the customer’s name or it is an unusual email address such as email@example.com.
+Moreover, look for cases where the email address doesn’t match with the customer’s name or it is an unusual email address such as firstname.lastname@example.org.

 3) Expedited shipping request.
-Naturally, since the data thief is buying off of someone else’s card, an expedited shipping can be a red flag.
+Naturally, since the data thief is buying off of someone else’s card, expedited shipping can be a red flag.